EddieStn/liquid-smoke/README.md

 * Navbar changes
     * I was having responsiveness issues with my original navigation design so I took inspiration from Boutique Ado

+# Testing

+- To create automated tests, I had to comment out the postgres DATABASE_URL as I don't have permissions to create TDD, so used the django default database, sqlite3, for testing

 # Bugs

 ### Basket